simeonlin/qute-blog/README.md

 ## Open Topics:
 - [ ] Optimization of form-validation.
 - [ ] Using Unpoly and Tailwind CSS via webjars instead of CDN?
 - [ ] Expired JWT is not removed from Cookies.
-(Waiting for fix of Quarkus-Issue: https://github.com/quarkusio/quarkus/issues/7502)
+(Check following Discussion for Hints to fix: https://groups.google.com/g/quarkus-dev/c/voY2Hch5IgI)

 ## Setup of the Keys for the JWT Part
 To test the application you need a key-pair for the authentification with the JWT-session-token.